Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Introduction

-The second approach is the win ratio (WR), a recently introduced nonparametric method based on pairwise comparison of outcomes, which has gained popularity as an alternative analysis for prioritized composite endpoints \cite{Pocock2012-jk,Pocock2024-fn}.
-The win ratio, proposed by Pocock et al. in 2012 \cite{Pocock2012-jk}, provides a structured approach to ranking clinical outcomes by assigning greater importance to more severe or clinically meaningful events within a composite endpoint \cite{Pocock2012-jk,Pocock2024-fn}.
-It is built on the generalized pairwise comparison framework of Buyse \cite{Buyse2010-dc}, comparing each patient in the experimental group with each patient in the control group across a hierarchy of outcomes in order of clinical priority.
-In its original formulation, the WR focused on a two-component composite endpoint (e.g. hospitalizations and death) and defined a pair as a "win" if, for a given pair, the treated patient fared better than the control patient \cite{Pocock2012-jk,Pocock2024-fn}.
-The standard win ratio statistic is then the total number of winning pairs in favor of the experimental arm divided by the number of pairs in favor of the control arm (also defined as "loss").
-It yields to an effect measure greater than 1 if the treatment is beneficial \cite{Pocock2012-jk,Pocock2024-fn}.
-The win ratio approach offers both interpretability and flexibility while inherently respecting the hierarchical clinical importance of outcomes \cite{Redfors2020-qd}.
-Notably, it makes use of all relevant patient data by allowing to compare multiple outcomes (and occurrences), rather than only the first event \cite{Redfors2020-qd}.
-The FDA recommends this framework when hierarchical composite endpoints are considered \cite{fda}.
-In 2022, Mao et al. extended the win ratio to recurrent events through variants that incorporate the total number and timing of recurrent events into the win calculation \cite{Mao2022-qd}.
-These extensions can substantially increase statistical efficiency, often yielding higher power than a time-to-first or standard win ratio analysis, notably when recurrent events are frequent \cite{Redfors2020-qd, Mao2022-qd}.
-By contrast, the win ratio yields a single, population-level measure of treatment effect -- based on prioritized pairwise comparisons and expressed as the ratio of "wins" to "losses" -- that summarizes the composite endpoint as a whole rather than the effects of its individual components.
+The second approach is the win ratio (WR), a nonparametric method based on pairwise comparison of outcomes, which has gained popularity as an alternative analysis for hierarchical CEs \cite{Pocock2012-jk,Pocock2024-fn}.
+Unlike the JFM, the WR yields a single population-level measure of treatment effect that summarizes the prioritized composite outcome as a whole, rather than estimating separate treatment effects for each individual component.
+Proposed by Pocock et al. in 2012 \cite{Pocock2012-jk}, it compares pairs of patients from the experimental and control arms across a hierarchy of outcomes, starting with the most clinically important (e.g., death) and proceeding to less critical outcomes (e.g., hospitalizations) if the first comparison is inconclusive.
+We have a "win" for the experimental arm if the treated patient has a better outcome than the control patient, a "loss" if the control patient fares better, and a "tie" if all comparisons are inconclusive \cite{Pocock2012-jk,Pocock2024-fn}.
+The standard WR statistic is then the number of wins divided by the number of losses, with an effect measure greater than 1 if the treatment is beneficial \cite{Pocock2012-jk,Pocock2024-fn}.
+The WR approach respects the hierarchical clinical importance of outcomes and makes use of all relevant patient data by allowing the comparison multiple outcomes, rather than only the first event \cite{Redfors2020-qd}.
+The FDA recommends this framework when hierarchical CEs are considered \cite{fda}.
+In 2022, Mao et al. \cite{Mao2022-qd} extended the WR to recurrent events by incorporating the total number and timing of recurrent events into the win/loss/tie calculation, implemented in their \texttt{WR} R package \cite{WR_package-rt}.
+This may increase statistical efficiency, often yielding higher power than a time-to-first or standard WR analysis when recurrent events are frequent \cite{Mao2022-qd}.
 Additionally, it remains a relatively recent methodology with which some investigators may still be unfamiliar.
-Nevertheless, guidelines for its application are already available \cite{Redfors2020-qd}.